- 12 Dec 2024

 Flows are highly flexible, and combined with Maestra’s segmentation capabilities, they allow you to create an ultra-personalized sequence of interactions with each customer.

-Click the green Create campaign button in the upper right corner and select "Workflow" in the dropdown list:
+Click the green Create campaign button in the upper right corner and select "Flow" in the dropdown list:

-Next, choose the folder where the system will create your workflow and click Create:
+Next, choose the folder where the system will create your flow and brand (if you have several, otherwise the brand field will be hidden) and click Create:

 How to set up a flow